 - You are a Care Leaver/Care Experienced

 Care Leavers / Care Experienced Applicants should note that they may also qualify for a WP HE Care Leaver Bursary of £250

 WP HE Bursary Scheme

-From 2016/17, the Student Loan Company (SLC) will automatically assess you for a College Bursary when you apply for a Maintenance Grant/Loan.
+The Student Loan Company (SLC) will automatically assess you for a College Bursary when you apply for a Maintenance Grant/Loan.
 We advise you to apply to SLC by the end of August, if possible, as processing your application takes up to 6 weeks.
 This would allow your bursary to be fully approved for the payment date in late January providing your attendance is satisfactory and you are making academic progress.